 Benefits of an IATA Identification Card

-Agents who qualify and pay fees of approximately $40 annually receive a photo ID card bearing the official IATA Numerical Code, verification number, name of the business and other details.
+Agents and IATA travel agencies who qualify and pay fees of approximately $40 annually receive a photo ID card bearing the official IATA Numerical Code, verification number, name of the business and other details.
 Some airlines may offer an agent discount to card holders, although IATA points out that each airline's policy is determined solely by the airline.
-Other benefits may include special offers, deals and working trips from suppliers.
+Other benefits of the agent experience may include eligibility for special offers for corporate travel, deals and working trips from suppliers.
 Benefits provided by IATA include discounts on travel agent training courses and travel insurance.